-During the 2023-24 school year the district will issue a crisis alert badge to all employees.
-This badge allows any staff member to request help for a minor need or to place the school in lockdown due to a threat.
+Crisis alert badges allow any staff member to request help for a minor need or to place the school in lockdown due to a threat.
 All employees will receive training on appropriate use of the crises alert badge.
 If the alert badge is lost, contact the Office of Safety and Security immediately so that the crisis badge can be deactivated.
 An employee may be charged for each replacement crisis badge due to the badge being lost or physically damaged.